oceanprotocol/barge/README.md

 --------------|---------------|-------------------------|-----------------------|--------------
 `keeper-node` | `8545`        | http://keeper-node:8545 | http://localhost:8545 | An Ethereum RPC node

-This node can be one of the following types (with the default being `nile`):
+This node can be one of the following types (with the default being `spree`):

 Node      | Description
 ----------|-------------
 `ganache` | Runs a local [ganache-cli](https://github.com/trufflesuite/ganache-cli) node that is not persistent by default.
 The contracts from the desired `keeper-contracts` version will be deployed upon launch of this node.
-`spree`   | Runs a local node of the Spree Network.
+`spree`   | This is the default.
+Runs a local node of the Spree Network.
 See [Spree Network](#spree-network) for details.
 The contracts from the desired `keeper-contracts` version will be deployed upon launch of this node.
-`nile`    | This is the default.
-Runs a local node of the Nile Network and connects to the [Nile Testnet](https://docs.oceanprotocol.com/concepts/testnets/#nile-testnet).
+`nile`    | Runs a local node of the Nile Network and connects to the [Nile Testnet](https://docs.oceanprotocol.com/concepts/testnets/#nile-testnet).
 `kovan`   | Runs a local node of the Kovan Network and connects to the [Kovan Testnet](https://docs.oceanprotocol.com/concepts/testnets/#kovan-testnet).

 ### Secret Store